agilebits/onepassword-utilities/convert_to_1p4/README.md

 ### ● Password Depot

 Launch Password Depot.
 On the left side, select your password file's name (or the highest level folder you want to export).
 Select the `Tools` ribbon menu item, click the `Export` button, and select the `Export Wizard` item.
 Enter your Password Depot password when the dialog appears, and press `OK`.
 The *Export format* should be left as *Extensible Markup Language format (**.xml)*.
-Click the `Browse` button, navigate to your **Desktop** folder and in the *File name* area, enter the name **pm_export** (note: you cannot use the .txt suffix - your file will be named **pm_export.xml** after exporting the data - please make adjustments to the commands above, replacing the **.txt** suffix with **.xml** where appropriate).
+Click the `Browse` button, navigate to your **Desktop** folder and in the *File name* area, enter the name **pm_export.xml**.
 Be sure the *Original folder* pulldown has the top-level folder you want exported (the top level is the entire contents of the password file).
 Click `Next` to complete the export and then click `Finish` to close out the wizard.
 You should now have your data exported as an XML text file by the name above on your Desktop.
 You may now quit Password Depot.

 **Note**: Password Depot supports formatted text in Information items.
 It does not, however, export this formatting information - only the raw text is exported.